Product4 min read

 You have two options here.
 Either push through the tedium because you're committed to shipping, or accept that this project isn't going to ship and move on to the next thing.
 Both are valid.

-What doesn't work is sitting in the middle.
-Spending a few hours every weekend on something you've lost enthusiasm for, making incremental progress that never quite gets you to done.
+Sitting in the middle rarely works.
+Spending a few hours every weekend on something you've lost enthusiasm for creates incremental progress that never quite gets you to done.

 Ship something this week

-If you have an idea you've been thinking about, here's my challenge: build something and ship it in one week.
-Not a proof of concept on your laptop.
-Something with a URL that another person can visit.
+If you have an idea you've been thinking about, here's my challenge: build something and ship it in 1 week.
+Make it something with a URL that another person can visit.

-It doesn't need to be good.
-It doesn't need to be complete.
-It just needs to exist in the world where someone else can see it.
+It can be rough and incomplete.
+It needs to exist in the world where someone else can see it.

-The gap between "I could build this" and "I built this" is enormous, and the only way to close it is to ship.
+The gap between "I could build this" and "I built this" is enormous, and shipping is the only way to close it.

 Want to work together?